KaiTebay/KaiTebay.github.io/content/projects.md

 draft: false
 ---

-This page is a "living" list of my projects.
+This page is a "living" list.
 You can use the table of contents to navigate to different projects.

 ![A wide illustrated banner which depicts a person standing in front of a floating page of text, next to a green lock symbol.](/Privacy-Guides-Banner.jpg)